jm218/soc-lab-elastic-lab/README.md

 ```

 ### GeoIP Not Showing in Elastic

+GeoIP enrichment is optional.

-If the map is empty:
+If the map is empty or geographic data is missing:

-- Ensure the honeypot is receiving real external traffic.
+- Ensure the honeypot is receiving real external traffic
-- Confirm the honeypot logs include the client IP field.
+- Confirm the honeypot logs include the client IP field
-- Verify the ingest pipeline is enabled in your Elastic policy.
+- Verify the ingest pipeline is enabled in your Elastic policy
 - Ensure the path matches the `GEO_DB_PATH` defined in the honeypot script

-If the GeoLite2 database is not installed, the honeypot will still function, but geo fields (country, city, coordinates) will be set to `"Unknown"`.

-### GeoIP Not Showing in Elastic

-GeoIP enrichment is optional.

-If geographic data is missing from honeypot logs:
+To enable geographic enrichment:

 - Download the **GeoLite2 City** database from MaxMind
 - Place the file at:
 C:\HoneypotEngine\GeoLite2-City.mmdb

-- Ensure the path matches the `GEO_DB_PATH` defined in the honeypot script

-If the GeoLite2 database is not installed, the honeypot will still function, but geo fields (country, city, coordinates) will be set to `"Unknown"`.
+If the GeoLite2 database is not installed, the honeypot will still function normally, but geo fields (country, city, coordinates) will be set to `"Unknown"`.